-Offerings of convertible or exercisable or exercisable securities
+Offerings of convertible, exchangeable or exercisable securities

-2.9 Investor protection concerns may arise where the distribution of a convertible-or, exchangeable or exercisable security is qualified under a prospectus and the subsequent conversion, exchange or exercise of the convertible or exchangeablethis security is made on a prospectus-exempt basis.
-Examples of such offerings include issuing instalment receipts, subscription receipts and stand-alone warrants or long-term warrants.
-Reference to stand-alone warrants or long-term warrants is intended to refer to warrants and other forms of exchangeable or convertible securities that are offered under a prospectus as a separate and independent form of investment.
-This would not apply to an offering of warrants where the warrants may reasonably be regarded as incidental to the offering as a whole.
+2.9 Investor protection concerns may arise where the distribution of a convertible, exchangeable or exercisable security is qualified under a prospectus and the subsequent conversion, exchange or exercise of this security is made on a prospectus-exempt basis.
 Specifically, this concern arises when the subsequent conversion, exchange or exercise occurs within a short period of time - generally 180 days or less - following the purchase of the original security.